craiggraham/dance-code-of-conduct/social-guidelines.md

 support them as the leader must be prepared for such movements and if they happen unexpectedly they can damage the leader's back.

+Movements should be smooth and controlled, and hands should not be gripped either by the lead or the follow.
+Shoulders especially are very vulnerable to injury by sudden movements, and it is far better to lose connection briefly if an arm doesn't easily go where you think it should than to cause or experience injury.

 ## Dance Floor Awareness

 Both social & class dance floors can vary a lot in terms of the amount of space that is available.
 At smaller venues and busier events we have to adjust the way that we dance to accommodate the conditions.
-It is important for the leaders to be aware of the dancers around them & their partner and to avoid bumps & collisions.
-The moves & the energy that the leader uses should be influenced by the available space with a clear priority on the safety & comfort of their partner.
+It is important for both leaders and followers to be aware of the dancers around them and to avoid bumps & collisions.
+The moves, energy and styling that dancers use should be chosen to fit the available space so everyone is safe.

 Try to be respectful the atmosphere and the other couples on the dance floor.
 Other dancers might give you more space if you are dancing big moves but it is rude to use that to claim more than your fair share of the floor.

-Whilst the leaders are responsible for general use of space, when it comes to follower styling it is the follower's responsibility to check that there is room for any extra arm movement or space that they would like to use.
-Follower styling is not led and so is not the responsiblity of the lead.

 ## Lifts

 We often see various partner lifts performed as part of shows & demonstrations and they are sometimes taught in classes & workshops.
-It is generally inappropriate to use lifts on a social dance floor.
+On a busy social dance floor, with a partner you do not know well, do not use lifts.
 Your partner might not be expecting them and might be unsure & uncomfortable with the motion.
-As lifts are uncommon movements it harder for you and the couples around you to avoid collisions which makes them more dangerous.
-For these reasons, lifts are best done with partners that you have explicitly checked with in advance and should be done only during performances or in separate one-on-one practices.
+As lifts are uncommon movements it is harder for you and the couples around you to avoid collisions which makes them more dangerous.
+They should only be attempted by people who know they can get them wrong safely, with partners who are familiar with them, and where there is enough space around for them to go wrong without collision.

 ## Clothing

 There isn't a general dress code for dancing Zouk.
 You should wear what you are comfortable with.
 That said, you should avoid wearing things that might get caught during a dance.
-This means that you should avoid wearning necklaces, bracelets and watches.
+This means that you should avoid wearing necklaces, bracelets and watches.
+Long ear rings can potentially get caught and torn out.
 It is also better for leaders to avoid wearing button-up shirts as the follower's hair can be tangled in the buttons.

 Due to the position of the close embrace it is also standard for leaders to empty their front-right pockets whilst dancing.
 Other pockets are fine to use.